 An athlete with a positive test result can be suspended from their team or lose their scholarship, but the ultimate purpose of drug testing is to help students, not punish them.
 By creating a strictly drug-free environment, schools are doing what is best for their students.
 Staying and playing clean keeps athletes healthy in their sport and in all other aspects of their life—from scholarly to social to professional.
 It also improves their chances throughout the recruitment process and helps them as they pursue professional sports careers.
 Overall, a drug-free athletics department does a better job of setting its students on the path to success.

 You want your athletes to be successful on the court or field, but you also want them to be well-rounded, upstanding citizens.
 A student athlete has a responsibility to their academic and professional career as well as to their athletic life.
 No matter what a student does in college, they’re there to pursue a career and their own betterment.
 Because of this, the purpose behind student athlete drug testing is to create upstanding citizens within an athletics department.
+Failing to do so will lead to students having bad reports on their future background checks done by other schools or companies.
 By enforcing consequences and encouraging healthy and responsible decisions, universities help their student athletes grow into young professionals and set them up to achieve great things in whatever fields they enter.